wtodom/flip7/README.md

   - Draw cards
   - Use action cards
   - Pass or freeze
-- **Win Condition**: First player to collect exactly 7 unique number cards
+- **Win Condition**: First player to collect exactly 7 unique number cards or highest score when all players are done

 ## Features